rjbohlender/CAPER/README.md

 Allowed options:

 Required:
   -i [ --input ] arg                    One or more genotype matrix file paths.
-Multiple inputs require exactly one gene specified with --genes.
+                                        Multiple inputs require exactly one
+                                        gene specified with --genes.
-    -p [ --ped ] arg                      Path to the .ped file containing the sample phenotypes.
+  -p [ --ped ] arg                      Path to the .ped file containing the
+                                        sample phenotypes.
   -o [ --output ] arg                   Path to output directory.
+Two files
-Two files will be output: a simple transcript level results file, and a detailed variant level result file.
+                                        will be output: a simple transcript
+                                        level results file, and a detailed
+                                        variant level result file.

 Optional:
-    -c [ --covariates ] arg               The covariate matrix file, tab or space separated.
+  -c [ --covariates ] arg               The covariate matrix file, tab or space
+                                        separated.
                                         Format = sample_id cov1 ...
-    -b [ --bed_filter ] arg               A bed file, or a comma separated list of bed files, to be used as a filter.
-All specified variants will be excluded.
+  -b [ --bed_filter ] arg               A bed file, or a comma separated list
+                                        of bed files, to be used as a filter.
+                                        All specified variants will be
+                                        excluded.
-    -f [ --filter ] arg                   A csv whitelist of TYPE and FUNCTION annotations.
-Default whitelist can be found in the filter directory.
+  -f [ --filter ] arg                   A csv whitelist of TYPE and FUNCTION
+                                        annotations.
+Default whitelist can be
+                                        found in the filter directory.
   -w [ --weights ] arg                  A file providing weights.
+Replaces the
+                                        CASM scores provided in the matrix
+                                        file.
   --no_weights                          Disable weights.
-Disables default CASM weights.
-    --impute_to_mean                      Impute the to mean AF of cases for case samples, and the mean AF of controls for control samples.
+  --impute_to_mean                      Impute the to mean AF of cases for case
+                                        samples, and the mean AF of controls for control samples.
-    --whole_gene                          Analyze the union of all transcripts for a gene.
+  --whole_gene                          Analyze the union of all transcripts
+                                        for a gene.
-    -t [ --nthreads ]                     The number of threads.
-Minimum number of threads = 2. n + 1 threads, with one parent thread and n threads processing genes.
+  -t [ --nthreads ] arg (=9)            The number of threads.
+Minimum number
+                                        of threads = 2. n + 1 threads, with one
+                                        parent thread and n threads processing
+                                        genes.
   -m [ --method ] arg (=VAAST)          The statistical method to be used.
-Options: {BURDEN, CALPHA, CMC, CMC1df, RVT1, RVT2, SKAT, SKATO, SKATC, VAAST, VT, WSS}.
+                                        Options: {BURDEN, CALPHA, CMC, CMC1df,
+                                        RVT1, RVT2, SKAT, SKATO, SKATC, VAAST,
+                                        VT, WSS}.
   --optimizer arg (=irls)               The optimizer used to fit the GLM.
-Options: {irls, irls_svdnewton, irls_qr, irls_qr_R, gradient_descent}.
+                                        Options: {irls, irls_svdnewton,
+                                        irls_qr, irls_qr_R, gradient_descent}.
-    --range arg                           A range of genes to analyze from the matrix file.
+  --range arg                           A range of genes to analyze from the
+                                        matrix file.
 Takes two values, a start gene number, and end gene number.
-The program will only provide results for the values in that range.
+                                        The program will only provide results
+                                        for the values in that range.
 Gene count starts at 1.
                                         Useful for starting multiple jobs on a cluster each processing part of a file.
-Note: Somewhat slower than splitting the input matrix file.
+                                        Note: Somewhat slower than splitting
+                                        the input matrix file.
-    --nperm arg (=10000)                  The maximum number of permutations to be performed.
+  --nperm arg (=10000)                  The maximum number of permutations to
+                                        be performed.
-    --mac arg                             Alternative or minor allele count cutoff per variant.
+  --mac arg                             Alternative or minor allele count
+                                        cutoff per variant.
-    -r [ --maf ] arg (=0.5)               Alternative or minor allele frequency cutoff per variant.
-We recommend using an external sample and filtering variants based on the frequency in that sample, rather than filtering within.
+  -r [ --maf ] arg (=0.5)               Alternative or minor allele frequency
+                                        cutoff per variant.
+We recommend using
+                                        an external sample and filtering
+                                        variants based on the frequency in that sample, rather than filtering within.
                                         Can result in a reduction in power for variants near the threshold.
-    --ma_count                            Treat genotypes as minor-allele counts and disable the automatic alternate-allele filter.
+  --ma_count                            Change genotype matrix to minor allele
+                                        counting.
-    -j [ --pthresh ] arg                  The threshold to terminate permutation based on whether it is outside the p-value CI.
+  -j [ --pthresh ] arg                  The threshold to terminate permutation
+                                        based on whether it is outside the p-value CI.
-    --top_only                            Output only the top transcript in the simple file.
+  --top_only                            Output only the top transcript in the
+                                        simple file.
-    -s [ --successes ] arg (=200)         Number of successes for early termination.
+  -s [ --successes ] arg (=200)         Number of successes for early
+                                        termination.
-    -l [ --genes ] arg                    A comma-separated list of genes to analyze.
+  -l [ --genes ] arg                    A comma-separated list of genes to
+                                        analyze.
-    --no_detail                           Don't produce detailed, variant level output.
+  --no_detail                           Don't produce detailed, variant level
+                                        output.
-    --output_stats                        Write permuted statistics to .simple file following default output.
+  --output_stats                        Write permuted statistics to .simple
+                                        file following default output.
   --permute_out arg                     Output permutations to the given file.
                                         Exits after generating permutations.
-    --wald                                Use a Wald test instead of the deviance for RVT2.
-    --var_collapsing                      Collapse variants with <10 minor allele count into a single pseudo variant.
-Will convert to minor allele counting instead of alternate allele counting.
-    --external arg                        Use external permutations.
-    -q [ --quiet ]                        Don't print status messages.
-    --min_minor_allele_count arg (=1)     Minimum number of minor allele copies to test a gene.
+  --min_minor_allele_count arg (=1)     Minimum number of minor allele copies
+                                        to test a gene.
-    --min_variant_count arg (=1)          Minimum number of variants to test a gene.
+  --min_variant_count arg (=1)          Minimum number of variants to test a
+                                        gene.
-    --max_levels arg (=100)               Maximum number of levels for a single variable.
+  --max_levels arg (=100)               Maximum number of levels for a single
+                                        variable.
 Will be split into n-1 dummy variables.
-    --bin_epsilon arg (=0.0001)           Odds closer together than the given value will be collapsed into a single bin for permutation.
+  --bin_epsilon arg (=0.0001)           Odds closer together than the given
+                                        value will be collapsed into a single bin for permutation.
-    --max_perms arg                       Maximum number of permutations, used in combination with --nperm to manage memory usage.
-Run permutation in blocks of size nperm, up to the maximum set here.
-Only genes requiring additional permutation will be permuted.
-If you are running a small number of permutations, do not set this option.
+  --max_perms arg                       Maximum number of permutations, used in
+                                        combination with --nperm to manage
+                                        memory usage.
+Run permutation in blocks
+                                        of size nperm, up to the maximum set here.
+Only genes requiring additional
+                                        permutation will be permuted.
+If you
+                                        are running a small number of
+                                        permutations, do not set this option.
-    --seed arg                            A defined seed passed to the random number generators used for each gene.
+  --seed arg                            A defined seed passed to the random
+                                        number generators used for each gene.
-    --check_testability arg               Return results for genes with a minimum achievable p-value less than or equal to what is given.
+  --check_testability arg               Return results for genes with a minimum
+                                        achievable p-value less than or equal
+                                        to what is given.
+  --var_collapsing [=arg(=10)]          Collapse variants with a default <10
+                                        minor allele count into a single pseudo variant.
+If a value is passed a different threshold can be set.
+Will
+                                        convert to minor allele counting
+                                        instead of alternate allele counting.

 VAAST Options:
-    -g [ --group_size ] arg (=4)          Group size, minor allele count threshold for grouping a variant.
-VAAST can collapse variants into groups of variants, dependent upon the collapse having a higher total VAAST score.
+  -g [ --group_size ] arg (=4)          Group size, minor allele count
+                                        threshold for grouping a variant.
+VAAST
+                                        can collapse variants into groups of
+                                        variants, dependent upon the collapse
+                                        having a higher total VAAST score.
-    --soft_maf_filter arg                 Caps the highest allele frequency for the control set in the likelihood calculation.
-Penalizes common variants without removing them.
+  --soft_maf_filter arg                 Caps the highest allele frequency for
+                                        the control set in the likelihood
+                                        calculation.
+Penalizes common variants
+                                        without removing them.
   --biallelic                           Additional term for biallelic variants.
-For detecting potentially recessive variants.
+                                        For detecting potentially recessive
+                                        variants.
   --site_penalty arg (=2)               VAAST site penalty.
-AIC penalty applied to each site in VAAST.
+AIC penalty applied
+                                        to each site in VAAST.
-    --alternate_grouping                  If enabled variants are grouped all together, otherwise by VAAST 2.0 type annotation.
+  --alternate_grouping                  If enabled variants are grouped all
+                                        together, otherwise by VAAST 2.0 type
+                                        annotation.

 SKAT Options:
-    -k [ --kernel ] arg (=wLinear)        Kernel for use with SKAT.
-One of: {wLinear, Linear}.
+  -k [ --kernel ] arg (=wLinear)        Kernel for use with SKAT / SKATO.
+                                        One of: {Linear, wLinear}.
   --qtl                                 Analyze a quantitative trait.
+Values
-Values are assumed to be finite floating point values.
+                                        are assumed to be finite floating point values.
   --beta_weights arg (=1,25)            Parameters for the beta distribution.
-Two values, comma separated corresponding to a,b.
+                                        Two values, comma separated
+                                        corresponding to a,b.
   --saddlepoint                         Force the saddlepoint approximation.
-Useful for highly skewed case/control sample sizes.
+                                        Useful for highly skewed case/control
+                                        sample sizes.

 CMC Options:
-    --cmcmaf arg (=0.005)                 Minor allele frequency cutoff for CMC collapsing.
+  --cmcmaf arg (=0.0050000000000000001) Minor allele frequency cutoff for CMC
+                                        collapsing.
-    --hotellings                          Use Hotellings T2 instead of a chi-square test.
+  --hotellings                          Use Hotellings T2 instead of a
+                                        chi-square test.
 ```

 Without `--ma_count`, CAPER applies the alternate-allele frequency filter by default.